0xtengu/workshops/linux_rootkits/persistence.md

 3. Refresh systemd
     sudo systemctl daemon-reload

+        Still see the ghost?
+4. Don't forget to stop the service sudo systemctl stop kernel-integrity-check

+5. Reboot to wipe completely clean sudo reboot

-----[ Technique 4: DKOM -  Evasion Module ]-------------------------------
+----[ Technique 3: DKOM - The "Vanish" Module ]-------------------------------

-**Objective:** Total Invisibility.
-Once a rootkit is loaded, it leaves two major footprints:
-1.  **The List:** It appears in `lsmod` and `/proc/modules`.
+Now we hide the traces.
+This module unlinks itself from `lsmod` and cleans the kernel taint flags.

-2.  **The Taint:** Loading unsigned code sets "Taint Flags" in the kernel, alerting admins that the system integrity is compromised (visible in `/proc/sys/kernel/tainted`).
+**The Taint:** Loading unsigned code sets "Taint Flags" in the kernel, alerting admins that the system integrity is compromised (visible in `/proc/sys/kernel/tainted`).
+- The Solution:

-**The Solution: DKOM (Direct Kernel Object Manipulation)** Instead of hooking functions to "lie" about the presence of the module, we will modify the kernel's memory structures directly to **remove** the evidence.
+Instead of hooking functions to "lie" about the presence of the module, we will modify the kernel's memory structures directly to remove the evidence.

 ### 1. The Source Code (`vanish.c`)
 This code removes the module from the kernel's internal linked lists and scrubs the taint flags.
 *Note: We do not hardcode the taint address; we expect it to be passed in by the build script.*

+----[ vanish.c ]---
 #include <linux/module.h>
 #include <linux/kernel.h>
 #include <linux/init.h>